bzcnsh/idempotent_iptables/README.md

 >  true: allow duplicate rules
 >  false(default): raise exception when duplicate rules are detected
 # idempotent_iptables_success_nochange:
->  true(default): no need to change is considered success
+>  true(default): nothing to change, because all rules are already in place, is considered success
->  false: no need to change is considered faulure
+>  false: nothing to change is considered faulure

 Dependencies
 ------------